StevenVdEeckt/CGN_CL/README.md

 # CGN_CL
 Supplementary material to the paper "Using Adapters to Overcome Catastrophic Forgetting in End-to-End Automatic Speech Recognition" , submitted at IJCAI 2022.

 This repository is meant to supplement the above paper.
 It contains the experimental details which should be sufficient to reproduce the results.
+For any questions, contact <steven.vandereeckt@esat.kuleuven.be>.

 ## data ##
 As data, we use the Corpus Gesproken Nederlands (CGN) dataset [Oostdijk, 2000].
 To obtain a Continual Learning set-up, we split the CGN dataset into four tasks: nl-clean, be-clean, nl-spont, be-spont.
 Table below provides more information regarding the tasks.
 Note that the tasks were learned as presented in the table.